commonality/generator-community/README.md

 ?
 Which programming language does this product use the most?
 Node.js (JavaScript) ?
 What do you use to manage dependencies (e.g., Gradle, npm, NuGet)?
 Leave blank if you don't know. npm ? ⦾ 📄  LICENSE: Select a license MIT
-? ⦾ 📄  README: Select the sections to include in your README Overview, Configuration, Security, API, Background, License create package.json create README.md create .editorconfig create .gitattributes create .gitignore create LICENSE
+? ⦾ 📄  CODE_OF_CONDUCT: Would you like to generate a Code of Conduct?
+Yes ? ⦾ 📄  README: Select the sections to include in your README Overview, Configuration, Security, API, Background, License create package.json create README.md create .editorconfig create .gitattributes create .gitignore create CODE_OF_CONDUCT.md create LICENSE